 To be clear, Amazon Prime Music isn’t completely free.
 You must be an Amazon Prime member to access it.
 But if you’re already paying for Amazon Prime, then you may as well take advantage of its included music streaming library and service.
 It features no ads, and you can skip as many songs as you like.
 It also features curated recommendations and created playlists, much like other music streaming services do.

 The included streaming service that comes with Amazon Prime includes 2 million songs, which is limited compared to other services.
-You can upgrade to Amazon Music Unlimited, which has 75 million songs, for $9.99 per month after a one month trial.
+You can upgrade to Amazon Music Unlimited, which has 75 million songs, for $7.99 per month for Prime members after a one month trial ($9.99 for nonmembers).
 They frequently run three month-long free trials as well.

 Do you use any of these services?
 If so, do you pay for a subscription, and is it worth it?